LoriJr/Alura-Angular-Organo/README.md

 - The importance of communication between Angular components for reusing functionality and sharing data.
 - Separating data from presentation logic using mock files.
 - The implementation and use of input properties in Angular components.

+## Module 4: Getting to know the control flow
+### Lesson Summary

+- Use the Map data structure in JavaScript to store key-value pairs.
+- Use the OnInit hook in Angular to initialize logic before rendering a component.
+- Implement iteration logic over data collections with the forEach method.
+- Use optional chaining and null coalescing operators for safe data handling.
+- Transfer data from a parent component to a child component in Angular using input properties.
+- Iterate over lists in Angular using the @for directive and the need for tracking.
+- Implement conditional rendering using @if in Angular.
+- Apply CSS to style components and adjust the presentation of elements.